echo1097/routerchat/README.md

 ## AI usage disclaimer

 AI was used to support development and documentation for this project.
 All code and documentation were reviewed by myself before being published.
+The primary use of AI durring development was debugging and refining the UI.

 ## How to set up